Florida Vacation and Florida Beach Guide Florida Pictures

 Gainesville

 On campus and available to the public is the Florida Museum of Natural History.
-This is Florida's official natural history museum and is the largest museum of its kind in the Southeast with over over 25 million specimens and artifacts.
-The museum focuses on geographic areas of Florida, the Caribbean Basin and Latin America.
+This is the state's official natural history museum and is the largest of its kind in the Southeast with more than 25 million specimens and artifacts.
+The museum focuses on geographic areas of the region, the Caribbean Basin and Latin America.
 This is a great place to gain a better understanding of our natural and cultural heritage.

-University of Florida, Gainesville The University of Florida Center for Performing Arts theater hosts concerts, theater, and dance throughout the year.
+The Center for Performing Arts theater hosts concerts, theater, and dance throughout the year.
 This center offers both local and professional performances.

 The Harn Museum of Art contains a large collection of American, African, pre-Columbian, Asian and contemporary works of art.
 The museum also offers a range of film, lectures, and workshops.

-University of Florida Gator Of course the place that unquestionably generates the highest level of enthusiasm and spirit is at Florida Field -- the home of the Gators!
-This facility has a capacity of over 85,000 - can you image!
+Of course the place that unquestionably generates the highest level of enthusiasm and spirit is at Florida Field -- the home of the Gators!
+This facility has a capacity of more than 85,000 - can you image!

 Nearby Ichetucknee Springs State Park is nice place to cool off in the summer.
 Northwest of Gainesville, the park features numerous springs from which an enormous volume of cool, clear water flows on which to enjoy tubing, canoeing, and swimming.